 I finally found a beautiful house in the small mountain town of Evergreen where I had been wanting to live for years.
-The ad read something along the lines of: “We are looking for an awesome roommate to become part of our awesome family of caring, awesome, open-minded people.
+The ad read something like: “We are looking for an awesome roommate to become part of our awesome family of caring, awesome, open-minded people.
 We are all non-binary and use the pronouns, “they, them, and their.”
 If you are not comfortable with non-binary humans or the LGBTQ community, please look elsewhere.
 We want this house to be awesome!”

-At first glance, I was perplexed by use of the word, “non-binary.”
-As hip and open as I thought I was when it came to the LGBTQ community, I had no idea what this meant in this context.
+At first glance, the use of the word "non-binary" perplexed me.
+As hip and open as I thought I was with the LGBTQ community, I did not know what this meant in this context.
 I had only seen the word, “non-binary” used with numbers, and although I had heard of people using plural personal pronouns, I had never met any.
 But the ad drew me in - maybe by the emphatic use of “awesome," which was one of my favorite words, along with, “dude,” “fuck,” “retarded,” “party,” and “totally,” - my parlance resembling that of a twenty-year-old fraternity guy.

 After a while, and multiple occasions using the wrong pronouns with my roommates, I finally got accustomed to using the third person plural for each of them and it became second nature.
 However, it was confusing for my binary friends and family.
 When I talked about my roommates and used “they, them and their,” they (my friends and family) would ask who “they” were when I was talking about only one of my roommates.
 “My roommate is awesome,” I would say.
 “They know so much about blah blah blah”

 “My roommate,” I would reply, confused with their (my family’s) question.

 “But you said your roommate knew a lot about blah blah blah.
 Who else were you talking about?”